Dealing with an Unexpected Pregnancy

 Abortion Services

 Abortion services in British Columbia are covered under the Medical Services Plan and are provided by hospitals or licensed clinics.
-To access abortion services, contact your family doctor, family planning clinic, or "Facts of Life Line" toll free at 1-800-739-7367
+To access abortion services, contact your family doctor, family planning clinic, or "Sex Sensetoll free at 1-800-739-7367.

 Attempts to induce a miscarriage can threaten your life.
 Please see a doctor.